RUBEN AMORIM’S LATEST COMMENTS SUGGEST TRANSFER TWIST FOR KOBBIE MAINOO AND JOSHUA

 In contrast, Zirkzee has only played 82 minutes in all competitions.
 The Dutch striker is eager to play for his nation in the tournament next summer, but he will have to compete for playing time.

-When asked if he understood their frustrations, Amorim said that at a club the magnitude of United, the problem was unavoidable.
+When asked if he understood their frustrations, Amorim said that at a club like United, the problem was unavoidable.
 He emphasised that during a crowded campaign, squad depth must be preserved.

 When asked about Mainoo's condition before last month's Manchester derby, Amorim responded, "No, like a lot of men, he wants to play more."
 "This week, I spoke with him as opposed to before the window closed."